JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

    ![SPM usage](xcode-spm-usage.png){width=700}

 7. Build the project in Xcode.
-If everything is set up correctly, the project build will be successfully.
+If everything is set up correctly, the project build will be successful.

 > If you have a custom build configuration that is different from the default `Debug` or `Release`, on the **Build Settings**
 > tab, add the `KOTLIN_FRAMEWORK_BUILD_TYPE` setting under **User-Defined** and set it to `Debug` or `Release`.
 >
 {type="note"}

-## What’s next
+## What's next

 * [Choose your project configuration](multiplatform-project-configuration.md)
 * [Learn how to set up Swift package export](https://kotlinlang.org/docs/native-spm.html)